mulka/ploverwiki/Open-Steno-Project-Timeline.md

 > Plover

-First public release of Plover (version 2.0) Plover is Linux only and supports only the Gemini PR machine protocol, as well as regular NKRO keyboard input.
+First public release of Plover (version 2.0) Plover is Linux-only and supports only the Gemini PR machine protocol, as well as regular NKRO keyboard input.

 ### December 2010